 Switzerland is almost as famous for its high cost of living as it is for its spectacular ski slopes.
-Three Swiss cities featured in the 2023 Mercer Cost of Living Survey's top five – Zurich, Geneva and Basel – and to top it off, the rural areas aren't necessarily that much cheaper either.
+Three Swiss cities featured in the 2024 Mercer Cost of Living City Ranking’s top five – Zurich, Geneva and Basel – and to top it off, the rural areas aren’t necessarily that much cheaper either.

 Cost of accommodation in Switzerland

 Most people in Switzerland rent property, and a shortage of available apartments has developed as a result.
-The situation in Zurich and Geneva is especially dire, and stiff competition has resulted in sky-high rental prices – expats should expect accommodation to take up well over 21 percent of their salary.
-In many cases, one will also need to pay a three-month deposit upfront.
+The situation in Zurich and Geneva is especially dire, and stiff competition has resulted in sky-high rental prices.
+You’ll also need to pay a deposit upfront, which can be the equivalent of up to three months’ rent.

 In Switzerland, special rubbish bags that are priced according to their size are required for rubbish collection, so households that produce a lot of waste will pay more.
 Recycling is free, and even expats who aren’t especially environmentally conscious can count on a greener life in Switzerland.
 Exact costs and conditions differ between municipalities.